-- 3.73 Northney Marina is one of the three marinas on the island where there is an identified need for investment and improvement to existing marina facilities.
-The site lies to the north-east of Langstone Hotel (Langstone Quay Resort) which is accessed via Northney Road and joins the A3023 to the west of the site.
+A3023 to the west of the site.
 The site benefits from over 200 berths and associated storage areas, parking and pontoons.
-The site is in the same ownership as Sparkes Marina which is located on the south-eastern tip of the island. - 3.74 Both marinas provide a range of marine related employment which is recognised as a key sector by the Solent LEP and it is important to ensure marina sites are retained and enhanced for such purposes accordingly. - 3.75 A comprehensive mixed-use redevelopment of the site including enhanced commercial and leisure facilities and supporting residential uses will encourage further commercial investment and make a more efficient use of the site.
-The development is needed to support the further development of the local economy particularly the marine leisure sector, as well as the regeneration of the island.
+The site is in the same ownership as Sparkes Marina which is located on the south-eastern tip of the island.

-3.76 The development will need to be sensitively designed having regard to the setting of the Chichester Harbour Area of Outstanding Natural Beauty (AONB) reflecting the importance of its landscape and scenic beauty.
+- 3.74 Both marinas provide a range of marine related employment which is recognised as a key sector by the Solent LEP and it is important to ensure marina sites are retained and enhanced for such purposes accordingly. - 3.75 A comprehensive mixed-use redevelopment of the site including enhanced commercial and leisure facilities and supporting residential uses will encourage further commercial investment and make a more efficient use of the site.
+The development is needed to support the further development of the local economy particularly the marine leisure sector, as well as the regeneration of the island. - 3.76 The development will need to be sensitively designed having regard to the setting of the Chichester Harbour Area of Outstanding Natural Beauty (AONB) reflecting the importance of its landscape and scenic beauty.
 The removal and redevelopment of the existing buildings could provide an enhancement to its setting.

-- This is a brownfield site. - The site is within the Chichester Harbour AONB. - The site is adjacent to Chichester and Langstone Harbours SPA, Ramsar and SSSI designations and Solent Maritime SAC. - Land south, east and west of the site are identified as primary support areas and secondary support areas for Solent Waders and Brent Geese. - The southern extent of the site is within a SINC designation. - Access to the site lies within Flood Zone 3; flood risk on-site increases with climate change. - Improved marina facilities will regenerate the site and ensure a more efficient use of the site. - Potential for investment to fund sea wall repairs at Sparkes Marina. - Investment in the marina will promote the regeneration of wider marina and support participation in watersports on the island. - The site is located on Duckard Point associated with the discovery of Bronze Age cremation and bronze tools. - There is high potential for previously unidentified archaeological deposits. - There is recorded evidence of landfill or probable landfill on site. - Sewerage network reinforcements will be required in advance of occupation of development to avoid an increased risk of foul water flooding - Off-site water mains reinforcement is likely to be required. - The site overlays a Principal Aquifer. - Applicants are encouraged to engage with the local planning authority from an early stage to determine whether the proposals constitute EIA development12.
+- This is a brownfield site. - The site is within the Chichester Harbour AONB. - The site is adjacent to Chichester and Langstone Harbours SPA, Ramsar and SSSI designations and Solent Maritime SAC. - Land south, east and west of the site are identified at the time of allocation as primary support areas and low use sites for Solent Waders and Brent Geese - The southern extent of the site is within a SINC designation. - Access to the site lies within Flood Zone 3; flood risk on-site increases with climate change. - Improved marina facilities will regenerate the site and ensure a more efficient use of the site. - Potential for investment to fund sea wall repairs at Sparkes Marina. - Investment in the marina will promote the regeneration of wider marina and support participation in watersports on the island. - The site is located on Duckard Point associated with the discovery of Bronze Age cremation and bronze tools. - There is high potential for previously unidentified archaeological deposits. - There is recorded evidence of landfill or probable landfill on site. - Sewerage network reinforcements will be required in advance of occupation of development to avoid an increased risk of foul water flooding - Off-site water mains reinforcement is likely to be required. - The site overlays a Principal Aquifer. - Applicants are encouraged to engage with the local planning authority from an early stage to determine whether the proposals constitute EIA development12.
 In such cases, an Environmental Statement will be required in support of any planning application.